You are a business that invests in tools.

 -

-A small auto shop wanted more people in town to notice them on social media.
-We filmed for half a day and created a month’s worth of short, branded clips designed to grab attention and drive calls to action.
+A small auto shop might need to get noticed more on social media.
+In that case, the solution could be a half-day shoot that delivers a month’s worth of short, branded clips designed to grab attention and drive calls to action.

 Investment: about $2,000–$3,000